jhuckaby/canvas-plus/README.md

 npm install pixl-canvas-plus
 ```

 Please note that the [canvas](https://www.npmjs.com/package/canvas) module dependency is a binary compiled library, which depends on [Cairo](https://www.cairographics.org/) being preinstalled on your machine.
 See their [installation wiki](https://github.com/Automattic/node-canvas/wiki) for assistance.
+That being said, [canvas](https://www.npmjs.com/package/canvas) v2.x comes with precompiled binaries for macOS, Windows and Linux, so it might just slip right in.

 Here is a simple usage example: